Dave Louis, Ph.D.

 Currently at Texas Tech University he teaches in the masters, doctor of education and doctor of philosophy programs in higher education administration and higher education research.

-His most recent articles are entitled “Afro-Caribbean immigrant faculty experiences in the American Academy: Voices of an invisible black population” in The Urban Review, and “Supporting racially diverse students at HBCUs: A student affairs perspective” in the Journal of Student Affairs Research and Practice.
+His most recent articles are entitled “Mentoring and the passion for propagation: Narratives of two Black male faculty members who emerged from higher education and student affairs leadership” in the Journal of African American Males in Education, “Afro-Caribbean immigrant faculty experiences in the American Academy: Voices of an invisible black population” in The Urban Review, and “Supporting racially diverse students at HBCUs: A student affairs perspective” in the Journal of Student Affairs Research and Practice.

 He is the recipient of the TTU Alumni Association New Faculty Award and the President's Excellence in Diversity & Equity Award at Texas Tech.

-He currently serves as the Associate Director for the Center for African American Research & Policy (CAARP).
-At Texas Tech he serves as a member of the Climate Committee for the President’s Gender Equity Council.
+He is a member of Harvard Graduate School of Education Alumni Council.
+He is also the former Associate Director for the Center for African American Research & Policy (CAARP).
+At Texas Tech he served as a chair of the Climate Committee for the President's Gender Equity Council for AY 2017-2018.